MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 If you have questions or comments about adding or using an embedded search box, share them with us at [aka.ms/ESB](https://aka.ms/ESB).

-## Add a search box to a SharePoint, WordPress, or intranet page
+## Add a search box to a SharePoint or intranet page

 You need to add two elements to the page: a container for the search box and the script that powers it.